 Komperdell | Carbon Cloud Bamboo Vario

-The CARBON CLOUD BAMBOO VARIO has been updated with running changes while maintaining its appearance .
+Everything is perfect except for the look, balance, and price!
+The CARBON CLOUD BAMBOO VARIO stock has been continuously updated with running changes while maintaining its original appearance .

 CARBON CLOUD BAMBOO VARIO